 “Self-Manifested Qi Movement” is a comparatively low level type of qigong.
 There are numerous ways to classify qigong, and one way is according to its main function.
 The lowest level is medical qigong, then health qigong.
 Above them are intellectual qigong and martial art qigong.
 The highest is spiritual qigong.

 This scale of classification is logical.
 One must overcome illness before he can talk about health.
 Only when he has excellent health can he dedicate himself to intellectual pursue or martial arts.
 Martial art qigong is considered higher than intellectual qigong because the demand of a warrior is greater than that of a scholar.
-For example, a scholar might fail his examination if his mind was not clear, but a warrior might lose his life.
+For example, a scholar might fail his examination if his mind was not clear, but a warrior might loose his life.

 Only after fulfilling his duties to the emperor would a minister or a general retire to the Shaolin Monastery for spiritual cultivation.
 In modern context, only after fulfilling our duties to our family and to society would we dedicate ourselves fully to cultivate spiritually.
 Hence spiritual qigong is the highest.

 “Self-Manifested Qi Movement” belongs to the class of medical qigong.
 To say it is low level does not mean it is least useful.
 In fact in today's society “Self-Manifested Qi Movement” is the most useful because most people practice chi kung to overcome pain and illness.

 The spontaneous movements in “Self-Manifested Qi Movement” are influenced by various factors, such as the type of exercise to generate the qi movements, the practitioner's mental and physical states, and the purpose of the training session.